 Weight gain may initially cause extreme distress to the individual.
-It is best that individuals with eating disorders weigh themselves in the therapist's or doctor's rooms rather than at home.
-In that way, the person can be helped to understand the relationship between weight gain and the other emotional, social and physical changes they are experiencing, and helped to accept or at least tolerate the weight gain and understand that it will level off.
+It is best that individuals with eating disorders weigh themselves in their therapist's or doctor's rooms rather than at home.
+There, the person can be helped to understand the relationship between weight gain and the other emotional, social and physical changes they are experiencing, and helped to accept or at least tolerate the weight gain and understand that it will level off.

-Individuals with eating disorders can expect to gain weight at the outset of normalizing their eating, but the gaining will level off as their bodies make a metabolic adjustment to the higher intake of calories.
-Many individuals hold the faulty belief that if they eat, they will become morbidly obese.
-This is an example of the dichotomous thinking patterns characteristic of individuals struggling with an eating disorder; they find it difficult to accept that there is the middle ground of a healthy weight for them.
+Many individuals with eating disorders should expect to gain weight at the outset of normalizing their eating, but can be assured that the gaining will level off as their metabolism adjusts to the higher calorie intake.
+Many individuals hold the faulty belief that if they eat more or stop engaging in compensatory behaviours, they will gain weight forever.
+This is an example of the black-and-white thinking patterns characteristic of individuals struggling with an eating disorder; they find it difficult to accept that there is the middle ground of a healthy weight for them.

-As the underweight individual approaches a healthy weight, sex hormones will return to normal levels and menstruation should resume for individuals who menstruate.
+As the weight-suppressed individual approaches their healthy weight, sex hormones will return to normal levels and, if they had stopped menstruating as a result of malnutrition, their menstrual cycle should resume.
 At this point the individual will be going through something akin to adolescence once more, with changes in hormonal levels.
 It is important to help them understand the effects of changing hormone levels on mood so that they aren’t frightened or discouraged.